You did it – you made it through your orthodontic treatment.

-After your braces come off, it’s a common misconception that your orthodontic journey is over.
-Though your braces are gone, your retainer will take over to solidify the months or years of correction that made your teeth beautiful.
+Unfortunately, no – that’s a common misconception.
+Though your braces or aligners are gone, your retainer will take over to solidify the months or years of correction that made your teeth beautiful.
 If you wear this device as per your dentist’s advice, you can have great-looking teeth for life.
+(And if you don’t?
+Well, you’ll probably regret it.)

 What Is A Retainer?